toml-f/toml-f/doc/how-to/table.rst

    :lines: 19-66

 The other scenario we want to support is the presence of a string rather than a subtable.
-In this case the ``get_value`` interface will fail, while it provides an optional status argument to check for successful operation, we can more conveniently and idomatically verify the success by checking the state of the ``child`` pointer.
+In this case, the ``get_value`` interface will fail, while it provides an optional status argument to check for successful operation, we can more conveniently and idiomatically verify the success by checking the state of the ``child`` pointer.
 If there is no subtable to reference, *i.e.* because it is a key-value pair with a string entry, the ``child`` pointer will not be associated, which can be easily checked.
 For this case we will again use the ``get_value`` interface, but this time to retrieve the entry into a deferred length character.
-Again we can idomatically check the status of the operation using the allocation state of the variable and create the appropriate error message if needed.
+Again we can idiomatically check the status of the operation using the allocation state of the variable and create the appropriate error message if needed.
 Eventually, we have to provide the constructor of the requirements with a table, for this purpose we create a dummy table and set the entry at the version key to the just retrieved string.
 The newly created dummy table can be associated with the ``child`` pointer and passed to the actual constructor.